codefresh-io/docs.codefresh.io/_docs/integrations/google-marketplace.md

 ## Step 0 - Create a Codefresh access token

-To start the installation process log into your Codefresh account and visit the [tokens](https://g.codefresh.io/account-admin/account-conf/tokens) area by selecting *Account Settings* from the left sidebar and then clicking on the *tokens* tab.
+To start the installation process log into your Codefresh account and visit the [API Keys](https://g.codefresh.io/user/settings) area by selecting *User Settings* from the left sidebar and then scrolling down to the  *API Keys* section.

 Then click the [generate](https://g.codefresh.io/account-admin/account-conf/tokens#autogen=google-marketplace) button to create a new token.